Mindfulness Resources and Media

 10% Happier is a clear, simple approach to meditation with bestselling author Dan Harris and the most respected teachers and scientists on the planet.
 As an NYU community member, you have access to a suite of classes and meditations absolutely free.
 Your access will get you a subset of what's available with a full subscription to the app.
 It includes three full courses with two of the world's leading meditation teachers—The Basics with Joseph Goldstein, Focus with Sharon Salzberg, and Compassion with Joseph Goldstein—as well as about three-dozen of the most played meditation tracks, which can be found by looking for those meditations without lock icons on them in the app.

-To take advantage of the free content on this app as a part of the NYU partnership, click this link and download the app.
+To take advantage of the free content on this app as a part of the NYU partnership, click this link, download the app, and make sure to sign up with your @nyu.edu email.

 - Insight Timer Free.